Blue Moon Ice Cream

 No individual has taken responsibility for Blue Moon’s inception, but sources accredit Bill “Doc” Sidon with the invention of the secret formula.
 The Austrian chemist got his doctorate before fleeing the Nazis with his wife, then became the chief flavor chemist at Milwaukee’s Petran Products in the 1950s.
 Petran owns the patent to the original Blue Moon recipe.

-Those attempting to recreate the cosmic cream at home agree that “Chef #218515” (of the now-defunct Food.com) came closest with a blend of raspberry flavoring, lemon oil, and vanilla pudding mix.
-Even after the recipe was taken down, other websites republished it.
+Those attempting to recreate the cosmic cream at home agree that “Chef #218515” of Food.com came closest with a blend of raspberry flavoring, lemon oil, and vanilla pudding mix.
+Since its initial debut, other websites have republished it.
 But Blue Moon’s true makeup remains a sweet, enduring mystery.
 Nonetheless, ice cream parlors continue selling it, both as a stand-alone scoop and as one-third of another iconic, Midwestern flavor known as Superman ice cream.

 Where to Try It